martinovich89/ft_server/README.md

 `include /etc/nginx/sites-enabled/*;`

 These two directories, are the locations where nginx will look for configuration files.
-Apparently, nginx only takes the last line into account.
+Apparently (seemed so while testing), nginx only takes the last line into account.
 In this case, include /etc/nginx/sites-enabled/*;

 So now that we know this, let's move to this location, and find out what's up there.